Kyrgyzstan crisis escalates after raid on ex-president's home | DW | 08.08.2019

 What happened?

 Internet and mobile networks were seemingly blocked by authorities.
-An AFP correspondent saw some supporters beat special forces officers, disarmed them and took six servicemen as hostages.
+An AFP correspondent saw some supporters beat special forces officers, disarm them and take six servicemen as hostages.
 It remains unclear whether the hostages were later released.

 Some supporters barricaded themselves inside the residence.
 The chief of the Chui province police department was also left in critical condition after suffering from concussion during the raid.